valentynkt/BackendGarden/content/notes/Multi-Factor Authentication.md

 > - **Something You Have**: Smart card
 > - **Something You Are**: Fingerprint scan
 >
-> The user must provide all three forms of authentication to access the system.
+> All three forms of authentication are required for system access.

 ### Four-Factor Authentication (4FA)

-Four-Factor Authentication (4FA) further increases security by requiring four different factors, often incorporating an additional "somewhere you are" verification:
+Four-Factor Authentication (4FA) offers maximum security, often adding a location-based verification:

 > [!example] **4FA Example**
 >